NCAS-CMS/cf-python/docs/source/tutorial.rst

 attribute of the construct, or its `cf.Data` instance.

 .. code-block:: python
-   :caption: *Inspect the the values of a "time" construct as elapsed
+   :caption: *Inspect the values of a "time" construct as elapsed
              times and as date-times.*

    >>> time = q.construct('time')